MicrosoftDocs/PlayReady/Docs/Overview/ecosystem.md

 ## PlayReady Clients

 PlayReady Clients are devices capable of playing back protected content when given a license for that content (such as media player programs on personal computers or applications on devices such as cell phones, tablets, and smart TVs).
-Clients also must be able to enforce the rights and restrictions associated with a policy included in a license.
+PlayReady Clients must also be able to enforce the rights and restrictions associated with a policy included in a license.

 The following figure shows the icons used throughout this document that symbolize devices used as PlayReady Clients.